United States federal authorities have used the Great Seal to authenticate documents since 1782.

 The 13 Star

-The United States Code explains on Flag dignity.
-The Flag should not be showed with disrespect.
-It should not be dipped to any person or thing.
-Regimental colors, state flags, and organization or institution flags are to be dipped as a mark of honor.
-We should use an all-weather flag, when the weather is inclement.
+The Flag should never be dipped to any person or thing.
+Regimental colors, state flags, and organization or institution flags may be dipped as a mark of honor.

-The Code encourages wearing Flag patches or pins on the left side of uniforms of military personnel, firefighters, police officers, and members of patriotic organizations.
-The left side is that recognized for the side of the heart.
+The Code encourages wearing Flag patches or pins on uniform left-hand side, for military personnel, firefighters, police officers, and members of patriotic organizations.

 There have been disputes in America over freedom of speech and Flag burning.
 Could burning the Flag, as it happens in times of protests and unrest, be a form of speech?

-The Flag Code makes one exception.
-When the Flag is in such condition that it is no longer a fitting emblem for display, it should be destroyed in a dignified way, and this can be by burning.
+The Code makes one exception.
+When the Flag is no longer a fitting emblem for display, it should be destroyed in a dignified way, and this can be by burning.
 Naturally, we have to be careful with fire.

-Title four of the United States Code counsels on the behavior proper to salute the Flag.
+Title 4 of the US Code counsels on the behavior to salute the Flag.

 On occasions to salute the Flag, it could be best to agree on behavior with the American party to be present.